Kaleido-subs/ATRI/README.md

 | **Full Subtitles (Honorifics)** | English  | enm           | ASS    | Yes     | No     |

 This release contains an alternative honorifics track.
-This track also changes words like "Teacher" to "Sensei" and includes adjustments to a couple of lines.
 Set your media player to play "enm" language tracks by default to automatically play honorifics tracks.

 Spot an issue, want to chat, or want to check out the project's progress?
 Join our [Discord server][discord]!